-Keeping a lid on blood pressure during the coronavirus crisis
+Keeping a lid on blood pressure in the era post COVID-19

 Maintaining healthy blood pressure levels is always important, but even more so in the era of COVID-19.